GReaperEx/Brainfunk/README.md

 Brainfuck optimizing interpreter and compiler.
 Aims to support all extensions/variations of the language.

 Available features up-to-date:
+* Debug mode with stepping and tape manipulation
 * Variable cell size( each can be 1, 2, 4 or 8 bytes long )
 * Variable cell amount( anything from 1 to over 2 billion )
 * Option to wrap the pointer between bounds